gredinger/fury/README.opinions.md

 ## Facts are bad

+By facts, I mean data snippets gathered from the machine receiving configuration, e.g. what OS it's running, what its IP address is (usually derived by some terrible heuristic in everything but non-trivial cases), and so forth.

-They encourage poor patterns, complicate configurations, litter the variable namespace with crap, fail in surprising ways.
-Collecting state from a system should be a deliberate action, considered carefully by the configuration writer.
+Gathering and using these facts encourage poor patterns, complicate configurations, litter the variable namespace with crap, fail in surprising ways.
+Collecting state from a system that is by definition not in the state you expected it to be should be a deliberate action, considered carefully by the configuration writer.

 ## Premature optimization leads to painful DSLs